RadLikeWhoa/old.sacha.me/projects/_posts/2012-1-1-chaiseraugschter-fasnacht.md

 The first version of the site used PHP, mainly for things like including parts of the site.
 It was a bit of an overkill, because the rest of the site was mostly static.

 That's why I decided to drop the old approach in favour of a static setup, heavily relying on [Grunt](http://gruntjs.com), which was the new shiny thing back then.
 With Grunt, combined with [Assemble](http://assemble.io), I was able to automate most of the site's generation, allowing me to forget about PHP's includes.

-Nowadays, the site is a bit of a playground for me.
-I can use new technologies (right now I'm thinking of switching over the project to [gulp](http://gulpjs.com)) and optimise performance as much as I like.
-All this means that the site is highly maintainable and very fast, two of my key priorities for the project.